shopware/shopware/src/Docs/60-plugin-system/210-custom-attributes.md

 and you should know how to
 [create a plugin](../10-administration/01-administration-start-development.md#create-your-first-plugin).
 ## Intro
 In the administration it is possible to define attribute sets that will be shown in the configuration of defined entities.
 Every attribute set can have several attributes assigned to it.
-There are some attribute types which are delivered with the administration, for example string fields, number fields, select fields and other commonly used types.
+There are some built-in attribute types, for example string fields, number fields, select fields and other commonly used types.
 For third party developers there is also the possibility to add attribute types.
-This documentation will show how types are added to the administration with all small example.
+This documentation will show how types are added to the administration with a small example.

 ## Add new attribute types to the administration
 At first we need to let the administration know about our new type.
-For this we have a attribute service which holds all possible types.
+For this we have an attribute service which holds all possible types.
 Types can be added or overridden with the `upsertType`-function.
 Here is an example decorator for a new attribute type:

 `attribute-data-provider.js`
 ```js